hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/best_practices.md

 ## Logging into an interactive node <a name="interact"></a>

-Now that we have created our `scratch` space, you will need to start an interactive session.
+Now that we have logged in to the login node, you will need to start an interactive session.
 A login node's primary function is to enable users to log in to a cluster, it is not meant to be used for any actual work/computing.
 Since we will be doing some work, let's get on to a compute node:

 ```
 $ srun --pty -p interactive -t 0-3:00 --mem 1G  /bin/bash